A complexity theorem for the Novelli-Pak-Stoyanovskii algorithm

 Let $\varphi$ denote the map $T\mapsto W$ used by Novelli, Pak and Stoyanovskii.
 This map is given by a simple sorting algorithm which is a variation of the jeu de taquin.
 At each step the algorithm exchanges the entries of two adjacent cells in $\lambda$.
-We will be interested in the average number of steps needed to transform a tabloid into a standard Young tableau.
-We briefly recap the algorithm, which is illustrated in \reff{colalg}, in the following paragraphs.
+We are interested in the average number of steps needed to transform a tableau into a standard Young tableau.
+We briefly recall the algorithm, which is illustrated in \reff{colalg}, in the following paragraphs.
 First however, we note that for all $W\in\SYT(\lambda)$ we have

 We impose the lexicographic order on the cells of $\lambda$ by letting $(i,j)\prec(k,l)$ if $j<l$ or $j=l$ and $i<k$.
 Now, set $T_0=T$.